gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-12-28-theres-no-place-like-home.markdown

 Well, we've set up a route, very quickly, and we have a working site, and we didn't have to edit 1023 YAML files (or, worse still, XML!) to accomplish this!

 We've used:
-* Lithium framework as a submodule
+* Li3 framework as a submodule
 * Controller
 * View

 Now, of course, up until this point we could have achieved the same site with static HTML, or even Post-It notes and crayons!
-Lithium offers us so much more though...
-It will become clear how Lithium can get us building real, interactive applications lickety-split!
+Li3 offers us so much more though...
+It will become clear how Li3 can get us building real, interactive applications lickety-split!

 We have a homepage, we have Bootstrap, now we can start building interactivity...
 On to the next!